-Line 01 (I D) selects records whose digit in column 44 is 'E'.

-Lines 02 and 03 select records whose packed value in column 44 is less than or equal to '1F' and at the same time greater than a zone '0F'.
+Line 01 selects records whose digit portion in column 44 is E. Lines 02 and 03 select records whose packed value in column 44 is less than or equal to hex 1F, and at the same time is greater than a packed value of hex 0F.